deepaksood619/deepaksood619.github.io/docs/databases/sql-databases/mysql/others.md

 ## cobar

-Cobar is a proxy for sharding databases and tables, compatible with MySQL protocol and MySQL SQL grama, underlying storage only support MySQL for support foreground business more simple, stable, efficient and safety
+Cobar is a proxy for sharding databases and tables, compatible with MySQL protocol and MySQL SQL grama, underlying storage only support MySQL for support foreground business more simple, stable, efficient and safety.

 - **Sharding:** You can add new MySQL instance as your business grows.
 - **High availability:** Both Cobar server and underlying MySQL is clustered, business will not suffer with single node fail.